Coverage until age 88

 Trust

 It is an agreement or contract on how your assets will be managed and distributed upon death or disability.
-For example, a mother can setup a Trust where a trustee will legally distribute assets to her children, in case something happens to her.
+For example, a mother can set up a Trust where a trustee will legally distribute assets to her children, in case something happens to her.

 UITF (Unit Investment Trust Fund)